Pinafore/nlp-hw/feateng/README.md

 -
 * ``features.py``: This file includes an implementation of your new features.
 * ``params.py``: This instantiates your new features.
-Modify this so that the set of your best features runs by default.
+Modify this so that the set of your best features runs by *default*.
 * **Custom Training Data** (If you used additional training data beyond the Wikipedia pages, upload that as well
     * (OR) If either any of your files are >100MB, please submit a shell script named ``gather_resources.sh`` that will retrieve one or both of the files above programatically from a public location (i.e a public S3 bucket).
+* The LogisticBuzzer.pkl file created by training the classifier.
 * ``analysis.pdf``: Your **PDF** file containing your feature engineering analysis.

 Turn in the above files as usual via Gradescope, where we'll be using the leaderboard as before.
 However, the position on the leaderboard will count